Enrique Bradfield: Professional career

 Bradfield was selected by the Baltimore Orioles with the 17th overall pick in the 2023 Major League Baseball draft.
 On July 17, 2023, Bradfield signed with the Orioles for a slot value bonus worth $4.17 million.

 Bradfield made his professional debut with the Florida Complex League Orioles and also played with the Delmarva Shorebirds and Aberdeen IronBirds.
 Over 25 games between the three teams, he hit .291 with 25 stolen bases.
 Bradfield was assigned to Aberdeen to open the 2024 season.
 In mid-August, he was promoted to the Bowie Baysox.
 Over 108 games, he slashed .272/.358/.371 with four home runs, 35 RBIs, and 74 stolen bases.

 Bradfield returned to the Baysox, now the Chesapeake Baysox, to open the 2025 season.
 He was selected to represent the Orioles organization at the 2025 All-Star Futures Game.
 In July, he was placed on the injured list due to a hamstring strain.
 He made 11 rehab appearances between the FCL and Aberdeen before returning to Chesapeake.
 Near the season's end, he was promoted to the Norfolk Tides.
 Over 76 total games played for the season, Bradfield hit .242 with three home runs, 19 RBIs, and 36 stolen bases.
 After the season, he was assigned to play in the Arizona Fall League for the Peoria Javelinas.

+Bradfield was assigned to Norfolk to open the 2026 season.
+He was placed on the injured list in late April with a left hand injury suffered after colliding with the outfield wall.
+He completed rehab assignments with Delmarva and the Frederick Keys and was then activated and assigned back to Norfolk on June 9.
+Across 88 games with Norfolk, Bradford batted .263 with four home runs, 33 RBIs, and 36 stolen bases.

+International career

+Bradfield played for Team Panama in the 2026 World Baseball Classic.